communityinclusion/communityinclusion.org/src/pages/onlinelearning/index.md

   <a href="https://www.icilearning.org/browse/cle/courses/explore-community-life-engagement">
   <img src="/images/onlinelearning/ECLE_update.png" class="card-img-top" style="max-width: 600px;" alt="Introduction to Community Life Engagement"></a>
   <div class="card-body">
-    <p class="card-text"> The Institute for Community Inclusion's <strong>Introduction to Community Life Engagement</strong> course can help you build your skills and feel more confident in your role as a direct support professional working in the community.
+    <p class="card-text"> The ICI's <strong>Introduction to Community Life Engagement</strong> course can help you build your skills and feel more confident in your role as a direct support professional working in the community.
 These self-paced online learning lessons will help you learn how to engage in effective person-centered planning, support community life engagement outcomes, map available resources, and build natural supports in the community for people with disabilities. </p>
     <a  href="https://www.icilearning.org/browse/cle/courses/explore-community-life-engagement">
       Sign up for Introduction to Community Life Engagement</a>
     </a>